Cuahutzin/WebAPIDiffLib/README.txt

 - Worker project needs a base address to Central server
 - ConsoleApp and Tests projects base addresses are hardcoded
 - Api routes are found inside Utils\RouteConf.cs
+- Singleton instances are created and registered to an unity container (UnityConfig.cs)

 How to run:
 	- Open visual studio solution
 	- Run Central and Worker projects (IIS Express)
+		- To leave them running, select Debug -> Detach All from Visual Studio
 	- Run automated tests (Tests project) or run ConsoleApp project

 External libraries used: